 They do not have a legal personality.
 They are not separate and legally independent from the main company, so the parent company is responsible for the acts of the branch.
 The above, without prejudice to the mandatory registration of the minutes of the meeting that resolves the opening of the branch in Mexico in the Public Registry of Commerce.

-The identity with the object of the parent company may be total or partial; it is common that the activities of the branch are only some of those contained in the sole object of the parent company.
+The identity with the object of the parent company may be total or partial; commonly, the activities of the branch are only some of those contained in the sole object of the parent company.

-The liability of the branch is not independent from that of the main establishment, so creditors of the branch can be directed against the parent.
+The liability of the branch is not independent of that of the main establishment, so creditors of the branch can be directed against the parent.

 There are two types of branches: